-State Funded Immigrants:
+State Funded Immigrants

-An immigrant who arrived in the United States on or after August 22, 1996, and who meets the definition of qualified immigrant is not eligible for federally funded TANF assistance under the terms of Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (five years from date of entry into the U.S. with a qualified immigrant status or five years from the date the non-citizen residing in the U.S. received qualified immigrant status).
-The qualified immigrant may be included in the NMW benefit group, if otherwise eligible, and may receive cash assistance, with the costs of the immigrant's benefits paid entirely by State funds.
+An immigrant who arrived in the United States on or after August 22, 1996, and who meets the definition of qualified immigrant is not eligible for federally funded TANF assistance under the terms of Title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (five years from date of entry into the U.S. with a qualified immigrant status).
+The qualified immigrant may be included in the NMW benefit group, if otherwise eligible, and may receive cash assistance, with the costs of the immigrant's benefits paid entirely, and may receive cash assistance, with the costs of the immigrant's benefits paid entirely by State funds.

-Transition Bonus Program:
+Transition Bonus Program

 This program was implemented July 1, 2008, as required by the 2007 Legislature Regular session.
 This program was implemented to encourage participants of NMW Cash Assistance to leave NMW for employment.

-Eligible benefit groups must have: 1) a monthly gross income less than 150 percent FPL; 2) received fewer than 60 months of TANF; 3) received at least three months of TANF; and 4) received at least one month of TANF in the last three months.
-Eligible benefit groups receive a monthly fixed \$200 bonus during an 18-month lifetime limit certification.
-Benefit groups are required to submit two sixmonth reports during the 18-month certification.
+Eligible benefit groups must have: 1) a monthly gross income less than 150% FPL; 2) received fewer than 60 months of TANF; 3) received at least three months of TANF; and 4) received at least one month of TANF in the last three months.
+Eligible benefit groups receive a monthly fixed bonus of \$200 during an 18-month lifetime limit certification.
+Benefit groups are required to submit two six-month reports during the 18-month certification.